uhlig-it/ansible-role-simple-systemd-service/README.md

     - OnUnitActiveSec=1m
 ```

 This role can also send an event to an InfluxDB instance when a program has been deployed.
-Set the following variable in order to enable this:

-* `deployment_event_url` - where to write the event to, incl. user, password and database name (as URL path)
+Set the variable `deployment_event_url` in order to enable write the event, incl. user, password and database name (as URL path).